leonahess/homelab/smarthome/scd30/README.md

-# Script to read Sensirio's SCD30 CO2 sensor and write to InfluxDB
+# Script to read Sensirio's SCD30 CO2 sensor and expose prometheus exporter

 The Sensor is connected to sensirios Sensor Bridge, which is connected to a Raspberry Pi.
 In `./src/scd3x` I have adapted Sensirio's [SCD4x python driver](https://github.com/Sensirion/python-i2c-scd) to work with the SCD30.
 There was